-The Unit Manager Environmental Management/Section Manager - Environmental Infrastructure is responsible for ensuring that:
+The Unit Manager Environmental Management/Section Manager - Environmental Infrastructure/Section Manager Natural Assets and Biodiversity/Section Manager Sports Facilities and Roadside Vegetation Maintenance is responsible for ensuring that:

-- Adequate resources are provided for the implementation of this plan. - Workers are trained and competent in undertaking their roles in relation to this plan. - Providing the website with an annual weeds management program. - Ensuring annual notifications and newspaper notifications are sent to residents.
+- Adequate resources are provided for the implementation of this plan. - Workers are trained and competent in undertaking their roles in relation to this plan. - Providing the website with an annual weeds management program.

-The Team Leader/Technical Officer - Environmental Infrastructure Catchments is responsible for:
+Team Leader - Environmental Infrastructure Catchments